Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

 I messaged Simon Ho from Connexant about progress on the ALSA Audio driver for the CX2072X Codec that the E200HA uses and he replied:

 > We made some changes on power management and jack detection based on Mark input.
-We was planed to verify these features on >Intel minnow board.
+We was planed to verify these features on Intel minnow board.
 But we found the MCLK won't come out from SOC.
 Reported to intel community and they.
-Just fixed this >issue last week.
+Just fixed this Issue last week.
->I'm in traveling.
+I'm in traveling.
 Will continue this new driver released when I come back to my office next week.
->Simon
+Simon
->Date: March 2nd 2017
+Date: March 2nd 2017

 This hopefully means we will see the ALSA driver updated soon.
 I will keep you up to date on this as best as I can.